Speed Detection Devices: Radar, LIDAR and ANPR

 Speed detection devices entered the forensic curriculum through a side door.
 The Motor Vehicles Act, 1988 made over-speed enforcement a fineable offence under section 184 (rash driving) and section 189 (racing or speed trials), and state traffic police needed instruments to evidence the offence.
 Once the instruments existed, two things happened.
 First, the same evidence chain (calibration certificate, operator log, reading) had to satisfy a magistrate, so the physics became a courtroom matter.
 Second, investigators noticed that ANPR cameras already deployed for tolling and traffic could place a vehicle at a location at a time, which is exactly what circumstantial evidence is made of.

-So you'll see speed detection in the Module 2 syllabus alongside UV, IR and X-ray devices because the unifying theme is the same: a physical instrument that produces a number, with a calibration regime, an operator protocol, and an admissibility argument.
+So speed detection now sits in Module 2 alongside UV, IR and X-ray devices because the unifying theme is the same: a physical instrument that produces a number, with a calibration regime, an operator protocol, and an admissibility argument.
 The number happens to be speed or a registration plate rather than a wavelength or a density, but the discipline is the same.

 Doppler radar is the oldest of the three technologies and still the workhorse of Indian state traffic enforcement.
 The principle is the Doppler effect.
 The radar gun emits a continuous microwave signal at a fixed frequency, typically in the K-band (24.150 GHz) or Ka-band (33.4 to 36.0 GHz) used in modern guns.
 The signal reflects off the target vehicle and returns at a slightly different frequency.
 The shift depends on the vehicle's velocity along the line of sight to the gun, and the device's processor converts the shift to a speed reading in real time.